Solar Photovoltaic (PV) – Net Metering

 Sizing a Solar PV system for your home or business is an important preliminary step in determining your overall investment.
 The solar contractor will be able to assist you in sizing your system appropriately.
 Current and future energy goals are key factors to consider.
 Other costs of a Solar PV system to consider are equipment options, location, labor, and local permitting.
 In addition, when discussing options with the solar installer, the decision to purchase the system outright, finance, or lease the system can affect the total up-front cost.
 Financing and leasing options may be offered by the installing contractor or lending institutions.

 Net metering is available to members using their own renewable energy source to generate electricity and interconnect to the grid.
 Reference NHEC’s Terms and Conditions, Section X – Net Metering and NHEC’s Schedule of Rates.
 NHEC strongly recommends net metering members become familiar with the information contained within these documents.

 Net Meter: NHEC will remove your existing meter and install a net meter during the interconnection process.
 This meter allows NHEC to measure the amount of energy delivered by NHEC to your home or business, as well as any excess energy that is produced by your system and exported to the electrical grid.

 Your Bill: You will remain an NHEC member after installing a solar or other renewable energy system and will continue to receive a monthly bill.

-Contact NHEC: If you have additional questions about going solar or connecting another renewable energy system to the NHEC, please contact Scott Mc Neil at firstname.lastname@example.org or 603.536.8608.
+Contact NHEC: If you have additional questions about going solar or connecting another renewable energy system to the NHEC, please contact Scott McNeil at email@example.com or 603.536.8608.